 Altum is funded by borrowings from Latvian state, the European institutions and a green bond (issued in October 2017).
-As of end-September 2017, around half of Altum's liabilities comes from support programme funding and state aid, the amounts and maturity of which are defined by the Cabinet of Ministers before the implementation of each programme.
+As of December 2017, around half of Altum's liabilities comes from support programme funding and state aid, the amounts and maturity of which are defined by the Cabinet of Ministers before the implementation of each programme.
 The other 50% of liabilities is divided between loans from the European Investment Bank, Rural Support Service and Latvian Treasury.
-The recently issued bond will be included in the year-end financial results, and we estimate that it will fund around 4% of Altum's assets.
+The bonds are included in the yearend financial results, and it funds around 4% of Altum's assets.
 However, past 2020, some of the EU structural funds might gradually decrease and Altum will want to replace this funding with additional market funding.

-Altum has a comfortable maturity profile, with 94% of funding (liabilities against credit insitutions, general governments and support programme funding and state aid) having a maturity of more than one year, as of end-September 2017.
+Altum has a comfortable maturity profile, with 95% of funding (liabilities against credit insitutions, general governments and support programme funding and state aid) having a maturity of more than one year, as of December 2017.
 Even though the support programme funding appears to have a given maturity, in reality it is transferred into a new programme after termination of the old one, so in practice these funds do not get repaid.

-As of end-September 2017, Altum has a comfortable liquid resources cushion consisting mainly of demand deposits in other credit institutions and Latvian Treasury (EUR86 million), as well as Latvian government bonds (around EUR63 million).
+As of December 2017, Altum has a comfortable liquid resources cushion consisting mainly of demand deposits in other credit institutions and Latvian Treasury (EUR110 million), as well as Latvian government bonds (around EUR62 million).
 Over the longer term, we expect the increasing share of market funding might increase funding risks, as there will be a higher dependency on confidence-sensitive investors and higher refinancing risks.